 I Just Don’t Like the Sound of No!: This is the newest book to my collection, and I chose it because I’ve noticed that many children (including my own) have a tendency to want to argue when things don’t go their way.
 This book discusses how sometimes we don’t get the answer we want and then shows appropriate and inappropriate responses.

 A Bad Case of Tattle Tongue: I like to prevent tattling at the very start of the school year, and this is a great way to teach the difference between tattling and reporting.
 The author does a great job of making the text and illustrations student friendly.

-Each of the seven lessons include a complete lesson plan that is written in the workshop model for writing workshop.
+Each of the seven introducing paragraphs lessons include a complete lesson plan that is written in the workshop model for writing workshop.
 The format is the same format that I use for all of my writing lesson plans, with a mini lesson, independent writing, and share time.

-There is also at least one printable for each lesson plan.
+There is also at least one printable for each introducing paragraphs lesson plan.
 All of the graphic organizers follow the same format, so students can become familiar with one graphic organizer.
 The graphic organizer starts small and gradually expands as students learn how to write different parts of a paragraph.
 I’ve also included a generic graphic organizer that can be used all year with any text.

-For a little extra practice, I included a mixed up paragraphs activity, where students cut and paste scrambled sentences and glue them in the appropriate place on a graphic organizer.
+For a little extra paragraph practice, I included a mixed up paragraphs activity, where students cut and paste scrambled sentences and glue them in the appropriate place on a graphic organizer.
 This is great practice for introducing paragraphs or reviewing how to organize a paragraph.

-I am so excited to use this unit when we go back to school!
-I think that it’s going to help me set the tone and expectations for both writing and behavior all year long!
-You can check it out on my TpT shop if you’re interested!
+This introducing paragraphs resource will be a huge help for students!
+It will set the tone and expectations for both writing and behavior all year long!
+You can check it out on TpT if you’re interested!